H-pun/NexusAnalytics/analytics-ai-service/docs/code_design.md

 ### Globals

-- The file is located at [`wren-ai-service/src/globals.py`](../src/globals.py)
+- The file is located at [`analytics-ai-service/src/globals.py`](../src/globals.py)
 - You can understand the details of service containers and service metadata here
     - service containers(Other services are not supported in UI yet)
-        - SemanticsPreparationService: this is responsible for indexing [MDL](https://docs.getwren.ai/oss/engine/concept/what_is_mdl) to Qdarnt
+        - SemanticsPreparationService: this is responsible for indexing [MDL](https://docs.getanalytics.ai/oss/engine/concept/what_is_mdl) to Qdarnt
         - AskService: this is responsible for answering users' questions with SQLs, namely text-to-sql
         - AskDetailsService: this is responsible for SQL breakdown to several sub-steps
     - service metadata
-        - We will record llm's and embedding model's metadata, wren-ai-service version, etc.
+        - We will record llm's and embedding model's metadata, analytics-ai-service version, etc.

 ### API endpoints

-- All business related API endpoints are located at [`wren-ai-service/src/web/v1/routers`](../src/web/v1/routers)
+- All business related API endpoints are located at [`analytics-ai-service/src/web/v1/routers`](../src/web/v1/routers)
 - Since computation for each kind of API endpoint(ex. ask, etc.) takes several seconds, so we use FastAPI's `background_tasks`.
 For example, after the `ask` api is invoked, the response is immediately returned, then users need to conduct polling in order to get the latest task status; and once the status is `finished`, the result is returned correspondingly
 - Each kind of API endpoint corresponds to one kind of business related task, for example, AskService, AskDetailsService

 ### Services

-- All services are located at [`wren-ai-service/src/web/v1/services`](../src/web/v1/services)
+- All services are located at [`analytics-ai-service/src/web/v1/services`](../src/web/v1/services)

 ### Pipelines

-- All pipelines are located at [`wren-ai-service/src/pipelines`](../src/pipelines)
+- All pipelines are located at [`analytics-ai-service/src/pipelines`](../src/pipelines)
 - Since all pipelines are actually RAG systems, so we classify the role of each pipeline as indexing, retrieval or generation
-- The abstract class is defined at [`wren-ai-service/src/core/pipeline.py`](../src/core/pipeline.py)
+- The abstract class is defined at [`analytics-ai-service/src/core/pipeline.py`](../src/core/pipeline.py)

 ### Providers

-- All providers are located at [`wren-ai-service/src/providers`](../src/providers)
+- All providers are located at [`analytics-ai-service/src/providers`](../src/providers)
-- The abstract classes for providers(LLM, embedding model and document store) are defined at [`wren-ai-service/src/core/provider.py`](../src/core/provider.py)
+- The abstract classes for providers(LLM, embedding model and document store) are defined at [`analytics-ai-service/src/core/provider.py`](../src/core/provider.py)
-- The abstract class for engine is defined at [`wren-ai-service/src/core/engine.py`](../src/core/engine.py)
+- The abstract class for engine is defined at [`analytics-ai-service/src/core/engine.py`](../src/core/engine.py)